The Student Card is a multifunctional chip card that acts as the TUM student I.D.

 Please note: if you enrolled after the start of semester, the availability of your Student Card will also be delayed.
 This means, your SemesterTicket will not be valid at the start of semester as it can only be used in connection with your Student Card.

-Please note: Students enrolled in one of the programs listed below will not receive a Student Card:
+Please note: Students enrolled as independent Physical Education teachers do not receive a Student Card.

 Obtaining the Student Card - Advanced Semester Students

 Advanced Semester Students and Master Degree Students

 If you are enrolled in the 2nd or a higher semester and have not yet received a Student Card, you may apply for one at the admissions office SSZ Service Desk (Arcisstr.
 21, Room 0140).
 If you are already enrolled as a student at TUM and either change your major or begin a master’s program directly after completion of your bachelor’s degree, you may continue to use your current student ID card.
 You will require a valid I.D. (i.e. identity card, passport)